propublica/sunlight-congress/migration.md

 We **no longer support** "fuzzy search" of legislator names.
 The given `query` must match or be contained in one of the fields exactly.

-**Any legislators whose name somehow matches "smi"**
+**Any legislators who has a name field matching "smith"**

 {% highlight text %}
 # old API:
-/legislators.search?name=smi
+/legislators.search?name=smith

 # new API:
-/legislators?query=smi
+/legislators?query=smith
 {% endhighlight %}

 ## Districts